Bourricote/bobo-bidon_docker/README.md

 - node

 ## Setup commands :
-- `docker-compose up` to mount and start containers (first time can be quite long as it builds containers)
+- `docker-compose up` to mount and start containers (first time can be quite long as it builds containers) (add `-d` to run it in daemon)
-- `docker exec -it -u dev sf4_php bash` to get in the php container
+- `docker exec -it -u dev bobo-bidon_docker_php_1 bash` to get in the php container
 - `composer install`
 - `php bin/console d:s:u --force`